A simple curry to throw together with ready made green curry paste, this Thai green chicken curry is an explosion of flavors, and ready in 20 minutes.

 - 1-2 tbsp vegetable oil

-- 3 tbsp storebought Thai green curry paste
+- 3 tablespoon storebought Thai green curry paste

 - 2 garlic cloves, minced